jsburch83/overthewire/bandit/bandit_15to16.md

 2. I started going the the man pages of the helpful commands.
 I had no idea what OTW wanted me to do.
 My main goal here is to only use man pages to solve these levels.

-I was able to see the piece together this command.
+After a few scans through some man pages I was able to piece together this command.

 `openssl s_client -connect:127.0.0.1:30001`

-Once I was connected I put in the password obtained from the last level.
+Once I was connected via openssl I put in the password obtained from the last level as the goal level instructed me to do.
-Paste Pass: **BfMYroe26WYalil77FoDi9qh59eK5xNr**
+Paste Password: **BfMYroe26WYalil77FoDi9qh59eK5xNr**

 ![](images/openssl-sclient-connect-message-and-pass.jpg)